DougTheCoderSA/DougVideoPlayer/Readme.md

 | 2   | Back 15 minutes | 9   | Forward 15 minutes |
 | 1   | Back 1 hour     | 0   | Forward 1 hour     |

+## Note about the Shift key

+You only need to hold down the Shift key until the pointer moves within the video player window.
+As long as you keep the mouse cursor within the window, it won't jump out of the way, but as soon as the mouse leaves the window, it will once again avoid the mouse cursor.